last-byte/RIPPL/README.md

-  -W -> Freeze the process by assigning it to a job object and severely constraining its CPU resources -Z -> Kill the given process by injecting a thread into it which calls exit(0) -T -> Sandbox the process by disabling all of its token's privileges and lowering integrity to untrusted
+  -W -> Freeze the process by assigning it to a job object and severely constraining its CPU resources -Z -> Kill the given process by injecting a thread into it which calls exit(0) -T -> Sandbox the process by disabling all of its token's privileges and lowering integrity to untrusted -U -> Unload the provided driver

 Arguments:
-  PROC_NAME -> The name of the process to interact with PID       -> The ID of the process to interact with DUMP_FILE -> The path of the output dump file - valid ONLY with the -D option
+  PROC_NAME   -> The name of the process to interact with PID         -> The ID of the process to interact with DUMP_FILE   -> The path of the output dump file - valid ONLY with the -D option DRIVER_NAME -> The name of the driver to unload - valid ONLY with the -U option

 Options:
   -v -> (Verbose) Enable verbose mode